klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 ## Purpose

-The main purpose of this publication is to focus on and clarify a few common misconceptions about the Stream API while highlighting some key properties of Java streams.
+The main purpose of this publication is to focus on and clarify a few common misconceptions about the Stream API while highlighting the key properties of Java streams.

-Usually, these misconceptions present themselves during the design, implementation, or review phase of solutions involving streams in their implementation, and can act as a trigger for very interesting discussions among engineers.
+Usually, these misconceptions present themselves during the design, implementation, or review phase of software solutions involving streams, and can act as a trigger for very interesting discussions among engineers.

 In order to manage to dispel any misconceptions surrounding the Stream API, someone needs to understand and internalize the actual behavior of streams in Java.

-For that reason, via clear and practical examples, we will attempt to illustrate these misconceptions and provide insight into key properties of streams, aiming to help you as the reader avoid common pitfalls and write more efficient, maintainable code when working with Java streams.
+For that reason, via clear and practical examples, we will attempt to illustrate these misconceptions and provide insight into the fundamental properties of streams, aiming to help you as the reader avoid common pitfalls and write more efficient, maintainable code when working with the Java Stream API.

 ## Index